syncfusion-content/uwp-docs/uwp/Charts/3D-Charts.md

 ### Add Chart Series to Chart

-To begin with plotting data choose from a wide variety of graphical representations available in the Chart library (e.g., 3DColumn series, 3D PieSeries).
-The graph selected will depend on the scenario of the user and the nature of the data.
+To begin with plotting data, choose from a wide variety of graphical representations available in the Chart library (e.g., 3DColumn series, 3D PieSeries).
+The graph selected will depend on the user's scenario and the nature of the data.

 {% highlight xml %}